arkanelinux/docs.arkanelinux.org/docs/arkanelinux.md

-# Getting started with Arkane Linux
+# A technical overview of Arkane Linux
 Arkane Linux has two versions available for download;

 - The flagship immutable version, this version utilizes Arkdep to provide immutability